Package insert / product label

 Indications and Usage for Desonide

-Desonide Ointment, 0.05% is a low potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid responsive dermatoses.
+Desonide ointment, 0.05% is a low potency corticosteroids indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid responsive dermatoses.

 It should not be used for longer than two weeks unless directed by a physician.

 Desonide ointment, 0.05% is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.

 Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency after withdrawal of treatment.
 Manifestations of Cushing's syndrome, hyperglycemia, and glucosuria can also be produced in some patients by systemic absorption of topical corticosteroids while on treatment.